Supporting Pupils at School with Medical Conditions

 Should medication be required to be administered at school parents / carers should complete an Administration of Prescribed Medicines in School Consent Form.
 Medication cannot be administered without signed consent.

-The school nursing service provides two nursing assistants who are responsible for the safe storage and administration of medication.
+The Community Nursing Service provides a nurse who is responsible for the safe storage and administration of medication.

 The completed Administration of Prescribed Medicines in School Consent Form and the medication should be handed by the parent/carer to the bus escort who will hand it to the class teacher who will pass them to the nursing assistant.

-Carers, commissioned by the health service and provided by a care agency e.g. Voyager, Allied Health Care and Advantage Health Care, who look after the medical needs of an individual child/young person are responsible for the storage and administration of their client’s medication.
+Carers, commissioned by the health service and provided by a care agency e.g. Voyager, Allied Health Care and Advantage Health Care, who look after the medical needs of an individual child/young person are responsible for the safe storage of medication and must ensure that it is locked in the medication cupboard in the Nurse’s room.

 Medicines will only be administered if they are provided in their original container complete with a pharmacy label showing the child’s name, dosage instructions and any relevant storage instructions.
 The product must be in date.
 The exception to this is insulin which must still be in date but will generally be provided to schools inside an insulin pen or pump, rather than in its original container.